 (b) if a reminder notice is given to the person — 28 days after the reminder notice is served on the person; or

-(c) a longer time that may be allowed in writing by the authorized officer.
+(c) a longer time that may be allowed in writing by the authorised officer.

 21.2.
 Contents of infringement notices

-An infringement notice served by an authorized officer on a person for an offence must —
+An infringement notice served by an authorised officer on a person for an offence must —

 (a) be identified by a unique number;